dachcom-digital/pimcore-formbuilder/README.md

 This Plugin is based on the [Zendformbuilder] (https://github.com/brainsbucket/Zendformbuilder) Plugin.
 It's totally rewritten, offers a lot of new features and requires Pimcore 4.0.

-Just download and install it into your plugin folder.

 ## Requirements
 * Pimcore 4.0